-When a customer reports an issue, assessing the problem is often a process of elimination.
-Is there a valid network connection?
+President & CTO, Stone Security "When a customer reports an issue, assessing the problem is often a process of elimination," says Aaron Simpson of Stone Security.
+"Is there a valid network connection?
 Can it power up?
 Can we get in?
-The analysis starts at the top (in the VMS platform) and extends to the edge devices and then works its way back again.
-In fact, when there is a problem, it is generally at either the device or server level.
+The analysis starts at the top (in the VMS platform) and extends to the edge devices and then works its way back again."